The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

-This curves are named after Axel Harnack because he showed in 1876 that curves of genus $g$ in the real projective plane can have at most $g+1$ components and he constructed curves that achieve the bound \cite{harnack1876ueber}.
-Curves which attain the maximum number of components are called $M$-curves and are the topic of Hilbert's 16$^{th}$ problem which asks to classify all possible topologies types of $M$-curves in the real projective plane.
-Harnack curves are M-curves with only one component intersecting the axes of $X_\Delta$ in the cyclical way described above.
-Mikhalkin proved that the topological type of smooth Harnack curves is unique for a fixed $\Delta$ \cite{mikhalkin2000real}.
-By topological type we mean the triad of topological spaces $(X_\Delta, \RR C, L_1\cup\dots L_m)$.
+These curves are named after Axel Harnack because he showed in 1876 that smooth curves of genus $g$ in the real projective plane have at most $g+1$ connected components.
+To show that the bound was tight, he constructed the eponymous curves \cite{harnack1876ueber}.
+Curves which attain the maximum number of components are called $M$-curves.
+These are the topic of the first part of Hilbert's 16$^{th}$ problem, which asks to classify all possible topological types of $M$-curves.
+When $\RR X_\Delta = \RP^2$, Harnack curves are the $M$-curves such that only one component intersects the axes and it does so in order.
+Mikhalkin proved that, for any given $\Delta$, if $\RR C$ is a Harnack curve with Newton polygon $\Delta$ then the topological type of $(\RR X_\Delta, \RR C, \RR L_1\cup,\dots,\cup \RR L_n)$ is unique \cite[Theorem 3]{mikhalkin2000real}.

-Singular Harnack curves can also be defined.
-Recall that a singular point in $\RR C$ is an ordinary isolated double point if it is locally isomorphic to the singularity of $x^2+y^2 =0$. \begin{definition}{\cite{mikhalkin2001amoebas}} A (possibly singular) real algebraic curve $\RR C\subseteq X_\Delta$ is Harnack if \begin{itemize} \item The only singularities of $\RR C$ are ordinary isolated double points. \item The result of replacing each singular point of $\RR C$ by a small circle around it has the same topological type as smooth Harnack curves. \end{itemize} We denote by $\Hdel$ the space of all Harnack curves with Newton polygon $\Delta$, modulo the torus action of $X_\Delta$. \end{definition} \begin{definition} Let $\Log: (\CC^*)^2 \rightarrow \RR^2$ be the map
+Recall that a singular point in $\RR C$ is an ordinary isolated double point if it is locally isomorphic to the singularity of $x_1^2+x_2^2 =0$. \begin{definition}{\cite[Definition 3]{mikhalkin2001amoebas}} A (possibly singular) real algebraic curve $\RR C\subseteq X_\Delta$ is a \emph{Harnack curve} if \begin{itemize} \item The only singularities of $\RR C$ are ordinary isolated double points away from the torus invariant divisors. \item Replacing each singular point of $\RR C$ by a small oval around it yields a curve $\RR C'$ such that $(\RR X_\Delta, \RR C', \RR L_1\cup,\dots,\cup \RR L_n)$ has the topological type of smooth Harnack curves. \end{itemize} \end{definition} Notice that any singular Harnack curve can be approximated by smooth Harnack curves.
+To see this, let $f$ be a polynomial that vanishes on $\RR C$ and let $g(x,y) := f(\lambda x, \lambda y)$ for a real number $\lambda$ close to 1 but different from 1, so that the singular points of $f$ and $g$ are close but do not coincide.
+Then $f-\epsilon g$ vanishes on a smooth Harnack curve which approaches $\RR C$ when $\epsilon$ tends to 0.